LLNL/axom/src/components/lumberjack/docs/sphinx/index.rst

 ------------

 Lumberjack was created to provide scalable logging with a simple programming model while allowing developers to customize its behavior.
+It is named Lumberjack because it cuts down logs.
 It uses MPI and a scalable binary tree reduction scheme to combine duplicate messages and limit output to only the root node.

 Requirements